Pope apologizes for sex abuse scandal with "sorrow and shame"

 "We showed no care for the little ones; we abandoned them," he added.

-The pope broke his silence nearly a week after the damaging report was first released and detailed allegations of rampant sexual abuse in parishes across Pennsylvania.
+The pope's 2,000-word letter addressed to the "People of God" came nearly a week after the damaging report was released detailing allegations of rampant sexual abuse in parishes across Pennsylvania.

 Abuse complaints were kept in the church's so-called secret archive and church officials hid incidents, neglected to discipline priests or report them to law enforcement, according to the 1,356-page report.